santipu03/nextjs-nft-marketplace-moralis-fcc/README.md

  - You can list an NFT in the marketplace

-IMPORTANT:
+## IMPORTANT
- - This repo doesn't actually work bc it's based on a Moralis server that is no longer working
+ - This repo doesn't actually work bc it's based on a Moralis server that is no longer available for free users